Major Programs and Projects

 Measures consist of regular reprisal of the judiciary on recent Board regulations and the Comprehensive Dangerous Drugs Act of 2002 or RA 9165.
 The Board also seek to foster and improve cooperation among pillars of the criminal justice system such as the judiciary, prosecution and law enforcement.

-As an important facet of drug demand reduction, the DDB with the DOH continually monitors trends in treatment and rehabilitation as well as issues and concerns that families and recovering drug dependents face during the process.
+As an important facet of drug demand reduction, trends in treatment and rehabilitation as well as issues and concerns that families and recovering drug dependents face during the process are continually monitored.
+These are integrated into existing health and social agencies to ensure continuum of care.
+More importantly, services are built on community resources.
 (See more information on Treatment and Rehabilitation)